appuio/docs/services/webserver/webserver.rst

 #.
 Run all of the application's tests
 #.
 Build an optimized JavaScript bundle that can be served statically
 #.
 Build a docker container that can be run on APPUiO
 #.
-Push the newly built container to the APPUiO registry
+Push the newly built container directly to the APPUiO registry
 #.
-Automatically deploy in APPUiO
+Trigger a new deployment in APPUiO

-What we didn't explain earlier is that there will be three environments where we can deploy to:
+What we didn't explain earlier is that there will be multiple environments where deployments can happen:

-#. **Staging**: deploy here after every push to or merge into the master branch.
-This environment will be used for early testing by the developers.
+#. **Staging**: Deploy here after every push to or merge into the master branch.
+This environment will be used for early testing.
-#. **Pre-prod**: deploy here after a new release has been tagged in Git/Gitlab.
-Acceptance tests will be done using this environment.
+#. **Pre-prod**: Deploy here after a new release has been tagged.
+Final testing will be done on this environment.
-#. **Prod**: deploy here only after the deployment on pre-prod has been thoroughly tested and accepted.
+#. **Prod**: Deploy here only after the deployment on pre-prod has been thoroughly tested and accepted.
 This deployment has to be triggered manually.
-It will reuse the docker image that has been accepted on the pre-prod environment.
+It will reuse the docker image that has been built for the pre-prod environment.

-How this will generally work in OpenShift/APPUiO is that the images are using different tags for each environment.
-All images that are pushed to the APPUiO registry with a tag of *latest* will automatically trigger a deployment to staging.
-The same principle holds for images tagged as *stable* (deployment to pre-prod) and images tagged as *live* (deployment to prod).
-This complicated deployment strategy will be explained in one of the later sections of our documentation.
+We will specify different docker image tags for each environment to implement this strategy in APPUiO.
+The staging environment will be configured such that it runs images with a tag of *latest*.
+The same principle holds for images tagged as *stable* (pre-prod) and images tagged as *live* (prod).
+The deployment strategy will be explained in detail later on.

-The first step towards implementing a Gitlab CI pipeline is automating the tasks we ran manually in the last section.
-We will automate those step by step in the following sections.
+The first and next step towards implementing our Gitlab CI pipeline is automating the tasks we ran manually in the last section.

 Running tests
 ^^^^^^^^^^^^^